kubermatic/docs/content/kubermatic/v2.14/installation/monitoring_stack/_index.en.md

   storageSize: '250Gi'
   tsdb:
     retentionTime: '30d'
-  # only load the kubermatic-master alerts, as this cluster is not a shared master/seed
+  # only load the KKP-master alerts, as this cluster is not a shared master/seed
   ruleFiles:
   - /etc/prometheus/rules/general-*.yaml
   - /etc/prometheus/rules/kubermatic-master-*.yaml